 In Years 1 and 2, children learn through different adventures that are explored through a topic area.
 We create hooks into books and new topics to excite the children in their learning.
 Outdoor environments are used to allow children to explore and learn.

 There are many opportunities for learning out of school like a visit to the Sculpture Park, to learn about a local artist and a visit to Pontefract castle in year 1 to support the learning of history.

 In Years 3 and 4, children are met with new challenges and are expected to work with greater independence and concentration.
 We make all aspects of learning fun, creating a vibrant environment for the children to learn in.

 The children at St Peter's and Clifton love to learn and that is created through many different opportunities that they are given.
 In Years 3 and 4 the children take part in several school visits, for example in year 3 a visit to Whitby and in year 4 a local visit to the coal mining museum.
 There are also several themed day, which excite the children and aid their learning.

 As the children move up into Years 5 and 6 we expect them to develop their role and set good examples to the younger children in school.
 As they are now the oldest, we encourage the children to take on different roles of responsibility such as, house captains, cloakroom monitors to name a few.
 They are also encouraged to take part in the school council, electing a chair, treasurer and secretary.

 During the course of Year 5 and 6, the children are given the opportunity to experience many fun activities both in and out of school.
-As part of our topic work we hold an Aztec day, where children make and then dress up in their creations, ready for our parade in the afternoon!
-We even have a flavour of Aztec food by tasting the different foods they eat!
+As part of our topic work we hold several themed days, for example a carnival day when studying Brazil, where children make and then dress up in their creations, ready for our carnival celebration in the afternoon with samba music (created by the children) and samba dancing.